 Assay of PTH is the next step in evaluation of calcium abnormalities, once hypercalcemia has been confirmed by measurement of the ionized calcium concentration.
 Evaluation of PTH can reveal whether the parathyroid glands are responding appropriately to the change in calcium concentration or whether inappropriate production of PTH is the cause of the disorder.
 If calcium metabolism is normal, small increases of ionized calcium inhibit secretion of PTH and small decreases of ionized calcium prompt release of PTH.

 Serum or plasma PTH determinations are very useful in evaluation of hypercalcemic dogs and cats.
-Animals with primary hyperparathyroidism should have mid-normal to high concentrations of PTH, whereas those with most other forms of hypercalcemia have low PTH concentrations (see The Parathyroid Glands and Disorders of Calcium Metabolism: Characteristic Laboratory Abnormalities Associated with Common Causes of Hypercalcemia).
+Animals with primary hyperparathyroidism should have mid-normal to high concentrations of PTH, whereas those with most other forms of hypercalcemia have low PTH concentrations (see Characteristic Laboratory Abnormalities Associated with Common Causes of Hypercalcemia).

 Parathyroid Hormone-Related Protein (PTHrP)

-Hypercalcemia associated with nonparathyroid neoplasia is often caused by production of a humoral factor, PTHrP, that has parathyroid hormone-like bioactivity.
-Since its discovery in the 1980s, PTHrP has been found to be associated with a variety of tumors causing hypercalcemia of malignancy in people.
+Hypercalcemia associated with nonparathyroid neoplasia is often caused by production of a humoral factor, PTHrP, that has parathyroid hormone–like bioactivity.
+Since its discovery in the 1980s, PTHrP has been found to be associated with a variety of tumors that cause hypercalcemia of malignancy in people.

-Assay of PTHrP can be used to confirm hypercalcemia of malignancy (see The Parathyroid Glands and Disorders of Calcium Metabolism: Characteristic Laboratory Abnormalities Associated with Common Causes of Hypercalcemia).
+Assay of PTHrP can be used to confirm hypercalcemia of malignancy (see Characteristic Laboratory Abnormalities Associated with Common Causes of Hypercalcemia).
 There is a relatively high prevalence of positive results in dogs with apocrine gland adenocarcinoma of the anal sac, lymphoma, or other miscellaneous tumors.
 However, humoral hypercalcemia of malignancy always remains a differential diagnosis in a hypercalcemic dog with a low PTH and a normal or negative PTHrP.
 In cats, high PTHrP is also consistent with humoral hypercalcemia of malignancy, especially in cats with carcinoma.

 Vitamin D Metabolites (Calcidiol and Calcitriol)

-Because metabolites of vitamin D are chemically identical in all species, radioimmunoassays developed for use in humans are satisfactory for measurement in animals.
-Calcidiol (25-OH-vitamin D) concentration is a good indicator of vitamin D ingestion, and can be used to diagnose hypervitaminosis D.
+Because metabolites of vitamin D are chemically identical in all species, radioimmunoassays developed for use in people are satisfactory for measurement in animals.
+Calcidiol (25-hydroxyvitamin D) concentration is a good indicator of vitamin D ingestion and can be used to diagnose hypervitaminosis D.

 Vitamin D metabolites resulting from the ingestion of cholecalciferol present in rodenticides can be measured with the calcidiol assay.
-Toxicity from ingestion of cholecalciferol or ergocalciferol would be detected by an elevation of calcidiol that may persist for weeks after exposure.
-Assay of calcidiol also may be used to confirm toxicity from ingestion of rodenticides containing vitamin D3 as the active ingredient.
+Toxicity from ingestion of cholecalciferol or ergocalciferol would be detected by an increase of calcidiol that may persist for weeks after exposure.
+Assay of calcidiol also may be used to confirm toxicity from ingestion of rodenticides that contain vitamin D3 as the active ingredient.

 Calcipotriene, the vitamin D analog found in antipsoriasis creams, is not measured with the assay for calcidiol but would be detected in the assay for calcitriol.
 Unfortunately, the calcitriol assay is not widely available for clinical use.

-Table 2: The Parathyroid Glands and Disorders of Calcium Metabolism: Characteristic Laboratory Abnormalities Associated with Common Causes of Hypercalcemia summarizes the anticipated PTH, ionized calcium, and PTHrP values in the various disorders causing hypercalcemia.
+See see Characteristic Laboratory Abnormalities Associated with Common Causes of Hypercalcemia for a summary of the anticipated PTH, ionized calcium, and PTHrP values in the various disorders causing hypercalcemia.
 Generally, the PTH level is normal to high with primary, secondary, or tertiary hyperparathyroidism.
 The PTH level is low with other causes of hypercalcemia (eg, hypervitaminosis D, malignancy associated, renal failure, hypoadrenocorticism).

 Treatment of Hypercalcemia

-A mild degree of hypercalcemia may not be immediately dangerous and there is time to establish a definitive diagnosis before starting treatment.
+A mild degree of hypercalcemia may not be immediately dangerous; there is time to establish a definitive diagnosis before starting treatment.
 In animals with severe clinical signs associated with hypercalcemia, diagnostic and therapeutic efforts may proceed concurrently.
-No single treatment protocol is consistently effective for all causes of hypercalcemia; each patient must be approached individually and the cause of the hypercalcemia must be determined.
+No single treatment protocol is consistently effective for all causes of hypercalcemia; each animal must be approached individually, and the cause of the hypercalcemia must be determined.
 The definitive treatment of hypercalcemia is treating or removing the underlying cause.
-Unfortunately, the etiology may not be apparent, and supportive measures must be taken to decrease the serum calcium concentration.
+Unfortunately, the cause may not be apparent, and supportive measures must be taken to decrease the serum calcium concentration.
 The goal of all supportive treatment is to enhance urinary excretion of calcium and to prevent calcium resorption from bone.

 Volume expansion with 0.9% saline, ~100–125 mL/kg/day, IV, decreases hemoconcentration and increases renal calcium loss by improving glomerular filtration rate and sodium excretion, which results in less calcium reabsorption.

-Loop diuretics such as furosemide (2–4 mg/kg, bid-tid) increase calcium excretion by the kidneys; however, higher doses may be needed.
+Loop diuretics such as furosemide (2–4 mg/kg, bid-tid) increase calcium excretion by the kidneys; however, higher dosages may be needed.
 If dehydration is present, fluid therapy should be instituted first because volume contraction and further hemoconcentration may worsen the hypercalcemia.
-Thiazide diuretics are contraindicated in hypercalcemia because these agents decrease calcium excretion by the kidneys and worsen the hypercalcemia.
+Thiazide diuretics are contraindicated in hypercalcemia, because these agents decrease calcium excretion by the kidneys and worsen the hypercalcemia.

 Glucocorticoids such as prednisone (1–2 mg/kg, bid) or dexamethasone (0.1–0.2 mg, bid) provide a second tier of treatment for hypercalcemic cases that do not respond adequately to IV fluids and furosemide.
 They reduce bone resorption of calcium, reduce intestinal calcium absorption, increase renal calcium excretion, and are cytotoxic to malignant lymphocytes, leading to substantial reduction in serum calcium concentration in animals with hypercalcemia secondary to lymphoma, myeloma, hypervitaminosis D, granulomatous disease, and hypoadrencorticism.
 However, use of glucocorticoids may make definitive diagnosis of the underlying cause of the hypercalcemia difficult.
 This is especially true with lymphosarcoma, because steroids are lymphocytolytic and may alter lymph node architecture and patterns of lymphocyte infiltration in bone marrow.

 The third tier of treatment is to add a bisphosphonate, mithramycin, or calcitonin for more chronic control of hypercalcemia.
 Bisphosphonates assist in lowering serum calcium by reducing the number and action of osteoclasts.
-Pamidronate is the most commonly used parenteral drug; the recommended dosage in dogs is 1–2 mg/kg, IV, mixed in 0.9% saline over 2 hr.
+Pamidronate is the most commonly used parenteral drug; the recommended dosage in dogs is 1–2 mg/kg, IV, mixed in 0.9% saline throughout 2 hr.
 In cats, alendronate is the most common oral preparation used to control idiopathic hypercalcemia.
-Adequate hydration is essential when treating with bisphosphonates as these drugs may cause nephrotoxicity, especially at higher doses.
+Adequate hydration is essential when treating with bisphosphonates, because these drugs may cause nephrotoxicity, especially at higher doses.
 The drug can be repeated in 3–4 wk if needed.

 Calcimimetics, a new class of drugs, are calcium-sensing receptor agonists.
 The mostly commonly used drug of this class is cinacalcet.
 By interacting with the calcium-sensing receptors in the parathyroid glands, these drugs reduce the secretion of PTH and can effectively suppress circulating PTH in all forms of hyperparathyroidism.
-They have become a major therapy for secondary hyperparathyroidism associated with renal failure as well as for treatment of primary hyperparathyroidism in certain patients.
+They have become a major therapy for secondary hyperparathyroidism associated with renal failure as well as for treatment of primary hyperparathyroidism.